asjad99/asjad99/README.md

 ####  Hi there 👋

- - I'm a inal year computer science Ph.D. student :mortar_board: at the University of Wollongong
+ - I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong
  - I enjoy coding in Python and am a open-source enthusiast
  - My work centres on exploring applications of machine learning for process analytics, Decision Support and natural language understanding of text.
  - I have a passion for building intelligent systems and using them to solve real world problems. write about my experiences at https://www.asjadk.io